Akansh-Agrawal/CS661A-Project/README.md

 This work is a Project done under the partial fulfilment of the course CS661A taught by Prof. Soumya Dutta, Department of CSE, IIT Kanpur.

 The folder ```Datasets (Preprocessed)``` contains the preprocessed dataset.
 The ```app.py``` is the codebase that creates the interactive web-interface for the visualisation.
-The pdf file is the Project Report contains the details of the project and the references used for making the project.
-Running the app.py script would yield the local host address (similar to 127.0.0.1:8050).
-This address would redirect to the web-based interface.
+The .pdf file is the Project Report contains the details of the project and the references used for making the project.
+The .ppt file is the slides for the presenattion done.

+Note: Running the app.py script would yield the local host address (similar to 127.0.0.1:8050).
+This address would redirect you to the web-based interface.

 # Members :